 SIANA McGARVEY BTh (Hons), MA (Dist), Reg.
 MBACP(Accred.)

-Over the past 15 years I have gained extensive experience working for 4 of the largest counselling agencies within Northern Ireland.
+For 15 years I gained extensive experience working for 4 of the largest counselling agencies within Northern Ireland.
 My awareness of diversity and equality issues has been heightened through counselling people from vastly differing backgrounds, with a range of cultural and religious heritages and identities.
 I have also worked with a significant number of clients with special needs including ASD and ADHD.

 Post primary school counsellor

 I have delivered schools counselling for several of the organisations who have held contracts with the Department of Education.
 Between 2003 and 2006 this was with Contact Youth, from 2011 to 2014 I worked for New Life, and from 2015 until June 2017 I worked with FamilyWorks.
 I have worked in a wide range of schools, including alternative education settings.

 I began my counselling career on voluntary placement with Contact Youth in 2002.
 For the next 7 years I counselled young people in a variety of settings and across multiple community projects.
 For example, I worked in partnership with CAMHS (Down and Lisburn) in 2005-2006, and within the CHILL project in 2007-2009 (within Belfast, North & South Down) specialising in "hard to reach" young people affected by drugs and alcohol.

 I continued my role as a youth community counsellor with New Life from 2010 until 2013, firstly based in Ardoyne and then later in the lower Newtownards Road area.